CHI2017LS/CLC_prototyping/README.md

 ### Installation
 The etherpad api support multiplt language.
 In our case, we use python.
 Type this command to install. `pip install etherpad_lite`

-## Heroku Settings
-### Install
-Download etherpad-lite-heroku and push it to heroku server.
-### Add etherpad API key
-Add the api key to heroku's configuration either by heroku web settings or the command:
-`heroku config:add ETHERPAD_API_KEY=somereallylongrandomstring`

 ## To Test Etherpad API Locally
 1. Download etherpad-lite: https://github.com/ether/etherpad-lite
 2. Run the etherpad server first.
 In our case, run `bin/run.sh` in etherpad-lite/